Inclusive Design: Digital designers have a serious problem

 People are diverse.
 Let’s not ignore that

 In the early days when jet fighters were developed, they had one type of seating based on the average body of a pilot.
-As a result the seating didn’t fit perfectly to any of the pilots.
+As a result, the seating didn’t fit perfectly with any of the pilots.
 Shoulders where either too broad or too small.
 Leg space was either too little or too big.
-In the tiny cockpit this was a huge problem.
+In the tiny cockpit, this was a huge problem.

 Let’s make a comparison with digital design.
 A website or application can be designed for an average group of people, or it can be designed to work for a wider range of people.
 Here are some topics that aren’t part of the average group we mostly design for:

 - Hard of hearing e.g. because the user is in a bar